mfherbst/mfhBin/README.md

 ### delTmp
 Delete temporary files.
 Commandline arguments allow to specify precisely what types of files are deleted (Windows, Mac, Programming, swp, ...)

+### mountSSHFS
+Convenience script around ``sshfhs`` and ``fusermount``.
+Mounts and unmounts a set of predefined remote locations with predefined parameters.
+Also parses the user's ssh config file (usually ~/.ssh/config) and makes the Hosts configured there available for mounting with the predefined parameters for ``sshfs``.
+Of cause the behaviour and the parameters can be configured.

 ### mvx
 Swap the content of two files.